 Lord PALMERSTON said : "I was in the House three minutes after the half hour, which is usually the time when notices of motion are given and questions put.
 There were notices of motion previous to going into Committee of Supply, and there were also notices of questions; and I was as much surprised as other members could be that the House was in committee at so unusually early an hour.
-If I had come down three minutes sooner, I should have made a statement which I amquite prepared to make now, though a very short one, and which conveys no information to members beyond that which they already possess.
+If I had come down three minutes sooner, I should have made a statement which I am quite prepared to make now, though a very short one, and which conveys no information to members beyond that which they already possess.
 (A laugh.)
-If it is a satisfaction, however, to my hon. friend to be informed officially of that which he already knows individually, I shall feel great pleasure in enlightening hismind.
+If it is a satisfaction, however, to my hon. friend to be informed officially of that which he already knows individually, I shall feel great pleasure in enlightening his mind.
 (A laugh.)
-The House is perfectly well aware that yesterday, about two o'clock. the Treaty of Peace was signed at Paris.
-(Hear, har.)
-The House will have seen by the announcement in the Gazette that it was determined by the Congress that the particular conditions of the treaty should not be made public until the ratifications had been exchanged; and that, indeed, is the usual course, for the very obvious reason that deference is due to the contracting the discharge of his civil duties as Deputy Inspectorpowers.
+The House is perfectly well aware that yesterday, about two o'clock, the Treaty of Peace was signed at Paris.
+(Hear, hear.)
+The House will have seen by the announcement in the Guzette that it was determined by the Congress that the particular conditions of the treaty should not be made public until the ratifications had been exchanged; and that, indeed, is the usual course, for the very obvious powers.
 At the same time, without going into any details of a question the main circumstances of which are already known to all the world, because they have been published in every country in Europe, I may say that my conviction is that the Treaty of Peace will be deemed satisfactory by this country and by Europe.
 (Hear, hear.)
 It will be found that the objects for which the war was undertaken have been fully accomplished.
-It will be found that by the stipulations of that Treaty the independence and the integrity of the Turkish Empire will be secured as far | mand of the Royal Engineers at Malta. as human arrangements can effect such a purpose.
-It will be found that the Treaty is honourable to all the contracting parties; and I trust that, while on the one hand it has put an end to a war which every friend to humanity must naturally wish to see concluded, on the other hand it will lay the foundations of , whether he would undertake to institute an immediate a pence which I trust, as far as regards the dangers from which the war arose, will be lasting and enduring.
-During the negotiations which have led to peace, I am happy to say that the same cordiality which prevailed among the Allies in carrying on the war has also mainly contributed to peace, and we shall leave off at the termination of this war in even stricter and more close and more extended alliance than existed during the continuance of the war, and that the future permanence, not only of the good understanding, but of the intimate connexion between the great European to substitute private executions within the walls of the powers has been comented and strengthened by the prison for the present mode of executing criminals in communications which have been made during these public ?-Sir GEORGE GREY replied that Government. negotiations.
-I have nothing more to say than this --- | had no such intention. that it must be gratifying to the country to know that nothing could exceed the ability with which the English negotiators have performed their arduous and difficult task during these negotiations.
+It will be found that by the stipulations of that Treaty the independence and the integrity of the Turkish Empire will be secured as far as human arrangements can effect such a purpose.
+It will be found that the Treaty is honourable to all the contracting parties; and I trust that, while on the one hand it has put an end to a war which every friend to humanity must naturally wish to see concluded, on the other hand it will lay the foundations of a peace which I trust, as far as regards the dangers from which the war arose, will be lasting and enduring.
+During the negotiations which have led to peace, I am happy to say that the same cordiality which preof the intimate connexion between the great European powers has been cemented and strengthened by the communications which have been made during these negotiations.
+I have nothing more to say than thisthat it must be gratifying to the country to know that nothing could exceed the ability with which the English negotiators have performed their arduous and difficult task during these negotiations.
 Lord Clarendon and Lord Cowley have not only maintained the honour and the interests of the country which they represented, but they have, by their conciliatory conduct, secured the respect, esteem, and goodwill of those with whom they had to communicate.
 (Hear, hear.)
 The ratifications are to be exchanged as soon as they can be received from Constantinople and St. Petersburg.
 The limitation of time has been four weeks, but I should hope that at least within three weeks those ratifications may be exchanged at Paris."
 (Hear, hear.)